 When you’re making a film without a big budget, you’ll want to plan things out as much as possible.
 You don’t have the luxury of taking days or weeks to get shots in the can.
 You might only have a few hours, or even minutes to get each shot that you need.

-If you don’t know exactly what you’re going to do with your camera before the shoot, chances are you won’t get it done in time.
+If you don’t exactly know what you’re going to do with your camera before the shoot, chances are you won’t get it done in time.

 Since you can’t create a shot list ahead of time, you’ll want to be ready to try new things once the camera starts rolling.
 This means having an open mind and being able to adapt to changing circumstances quickly.